Donaim/proviral-pres1/slides.md

 - It is structured as a pipeline, which means that it processes data through in a sequence of steps, where outputs of every step are fed into the next step.

 - Big part of Proviral Pipeline is its defects detector, called HIVSeqInR, which was written by Guin Lee.
+Currently

 - The development of this pipeline is a collaborative effort involving Dan, Don, Charlotte, and myself.